getbucket/bucket-semver/README.md

 ## License

 The open source license used by Bucket is MIT license.
-The source code borrowed and modified from [composer/semver](https://github.com/composer/semver)

 ## Supported

 - [New Issues](https://github.com/getbucket/semver/issues): We will respond within 2 business days at the latest.

+## Acknowledgments

+The source code logic and concepts started out as a [composer/semver](https://github.com/composer/semver)